 - Faults converted – These events are like normal classes but instead of collecting faults you collect time penalties.
 Each fault is 4 seconds and they’re added to your time at the end of the round.

 - Novice – These events are for horses with little or no experience in competitive jumping.
 There are three different levels to novice events depending on how many wins a horse already has.

 - Three or fewer wins

 - Six or fewer wins

-The are a number of different fence types with the design of the fences themselves varying greatly within each type.
+There are a number of different fence types with the design of the fences themselves varying greatly within each type.
 They’re usually very colorful and can be extremely decorative and complex.

 - Upright – Also called a vertical, upright jumps are single post jumps with any number of poles placed in a vertical line.
 There’s no width to uprights except for the width of the poles themself.

-- Spread – Also called an Oxer it comprises of two upright fences that are combined to make a wider fence.
-There are a number of different spread fences depending on height and direction of the uprights.
+- Spread – Also called an Oxer it comprises two upright fences that are combined to make a wider fence.
+There are a number of different spread fences depending on the height and direction of the uprights.